Adwords with Unknown Budgets and Beyond: Introduction

+The algorithm of \cite{msvv} is $(1-1/e)$ competitive.
+In comparison, the greedy algorithm has a competitive ratio of 0.5.
+Remarkably, no (randomized) online algorithm has competitive ratio better than $(1-1/e)$ even for special cases of the Adwords problem~\citep{pruhs}.

+The knowledge of advertisers' initial budgets is essential for defining the bid pricing algorithm of \cite{msvv}.
+In fact, most (if not all) algorithms for Adwords in the literature (see \cite{devhay, alaei, mirrokni,survey, devsiv,lu}), rely critically on the knowledge of initial budgets for each advertiser.
 The na\"ive greedy algorithm is the one exception to this.
 For each query, greedy shows the ad with highest bid and (non-zero) available budget.
-Therefore, it is \emph{budget oblivious} i.e., does not require any advance information about budgets except the knowledge of which advertisers are still participating (have non-zero remaining budget).
-Recall that the central goal in designing online algorithms for ad allocation is to find algorithms that are provably better than greedy.
-This motivates us to consider the following problem.
+Therefore, it is \emph{budget oblivious}, i.e., does not require any advance information about budgets except the knowledge of which advertisers are still participating (have non-zero remaining budget).
+Clearly, a budget oblivious algorithm is more robust since it requires even less knowledge of the instance.
+Motivated by this, we consider the following question.

-\emph{ Is there a budget oblivious online algorithm for Adwords that outperforms greedy?}
+\emph{ Is there a budget oblivious online algorithm for Adwords that outperforms greedy?
+What are the advantages of budget obliviousness? }

-A budget oblivious algorithm easily adapts to real-time changes in budget since it makes (randomized) ad allocation decisions for each query using only the bids and the knowledge of which advertisers have non-zero remaining budget.

-\textbf{Another motivation:} This problem also has a strong connection to the setting of \emph{online matching with stochastic rewards} \citep{deb}.
-In fact, this connection previously prompted \cite{survey} to raise the same question in a different context (see Open Question 20 in \cite{survey}).
-We describe this relationship in more detail in Section \ref{sec:stochrew}.
+We are not the first to ask these questions.
+In fact, the problem of Adwords with unknown budgets was first proposed by \cite{deb}, who used a special case of the problem to analyze a related setting called online matching with stochastic rewards (described in more detail in Section \ref{sec:stochrew}).
+Prompted by this intriguing connection, \cite{survey} posed the question of finding a budget oblivious algorithm that is better than greedy (or proving that no such algorithm exists) as an open problem (see Open Question 20 in \cite{survey}).
+To the best of our knowledge, this question remained open prior to our work.